Arthur Philpotts

-Arthur Stephens Philpotts (1844 – 12 August 1920) was a British naval officer and politician.
+Arthur Stephens Philpotts (13 October – 12 August 1920) was a British naval officer and politician.

 Born at Bishopstowe in Torquay, Philpotts was educated at Chudleigh Grammar School, and then the Royal Academy, Gosport.
+He joined the Royal Navy in 1858.

+He was serving on-board HMS Bombay as a sub-lieutenant when the ship caught fire and sank off Montevideo in December 1864 with the loss of 92 crew.
+He serving with the British expedition to Abyssinia, winning a mention in dispatches.
+He also served in the suppression of the African slave trade.

-He joined the Royal Navy in 1858, becoming a lieutenant in 1866, serving with the Abyssinian Relief Force the following year, winning a mention in dispatches.
-He became a commander in 1880, and was a divisional officer in the coastguard from 1882 until 1888.
+He became a commander in 1880 and was a divisional officer in the coastguard from 1882 until 1888.
 He retired in 1895, gaining appointment as a captain.

 In the 1895 UK general election, Philpotts was elected for the Conservative Party in Torquay, serving until his retirement in 1900.